Hubie Brown: Milwaukee Bucks (1972–1974)

+Kentucky Colonels (1974–1976)

 After two seasons in the NBA, Brown was given his first professional head coaching opportunity with the Kentucky Colonels of the American Basketball Association.
 Brown led the Colonels to the 1975 ABA Championship.
 Brown continued as the Colonels' coach until the ABA-NBA merger in 1976 when the Colonels franchise folded, one of two ABA teams that did not join the NBA (the Spirits of St. Louis being the other).

-Atlanta Hawks
+Atlanta Hawks (1976–1981)

 Brown then rejoined the NBA as head coach of the Atlanta Hawks, going 31–51 in his first season with the Hawks.
 But by the 1977–78 season, the Hawks had rebounded into a .500 team, finishing 41–41 and earning Coach of the Year honors for Brown.
 Two years later, in 1979–80, they won only their second division title since moving to Atlanta.
 However, after they tumbled to a 31-win season in 1980–81, Brown was fired with just three games remaining in the season.

-New York Knicks
+New York Knicks (1982–1987)

 Brown joined the New York Knicks in 1982, succeeding long-time coach Red Holzman.
 He stayed with the Knicks until he was fired in 1986 after starting the season 4–12.
 After reaching the playoffs in each of Brown's first two seasons, the Knicks plummeted to 24–58 in 1984–85 and 23–59 in 1985–86.
 But there were circumstances that were far beyond Brown's control that hastened the downfall.
-Star forward Bernard King suffered a devastating knee injury in March 1985 in a game against the Kansas City Kings, not fully recovering for two seasons, while Patrick Ewing, the top overall pick in the 1985 NBA Draft, missed 32 games in an injury-plagued rookie season.
+Star forward Bernard King suffered a devastating knee injury in March 1985 in a game against the Kansas City Kings, not fully recovering for two seasons, while Patrick Ewing, the top overall pick in the 1985 NBA draft, missed 32 games in an injury-plagued rookie season.
 Brown left the Knicks at the beginning of the 1986–87 season, succeeded by Bob Hill.